scarletti-ben/template-LOVE2D/README.md

 # Overview
 This project aims to be a template for a basic `LÖVE2D` game, as well as a teaching tool, primarily for myself.
-It contains most of the information I picked up along the way when trying to set up a clean environment for developing `LÖVE2D` games.
+It contains most of the information I picked up along the way when trying to set up a clean environment for developing `LÖVE2D` games

 # What is LÖVE2D?
 [LÖVE2D](https://en.wikipedia.org/wiki/L%C3%B6ve_(game_framework)), also known as `LÖVE` or simply `LÖVE`, is a game framework for `Lua`.
 It provides a simple layer / API wrapper for interacting with the user's system, giving access to graphics, audio and input.